stipefrkovic/identity-document-classification-trainer/README.md

         ...
 ```

 Since the output dataset of the labelling application is in the Pascal VOC format, it first needs to be converted into the aforementioned image dataset format.
-This is done with the `DatasetConverter` which will input the Pascal VOC dataset in the `pascal_voc_dataset` directory and output the converted dataset in the `keras_image_dataset` directory.
-Once the dataset conversion is completed, the dataset will be loaded and split with the `DatasetLoader` and model will be built, trained, evaluated, and saved with the `ModelTrainer`.
+This is done with the `DatasetConverter` which will input the Pascal VOC dataset in the `pascal_voc__dataset` directory and output the converted dataset in the `keras_image_dataset` directory.
+Once the dataset conversion is completed, the dataset will be loaded and split with the `DatasetLoader`.
+Then, the model will be built, trained, evaluated, and saved with the `ModelTrainer`.
+Once the evaluation is complete, the model will be saved in the `model_export/effnet` directory.
 From out testing, with a dataset of 50 documents the whole process takes around 10 minutes on a business laptop.
-As expected, the duration of the process will increase with an increase in the number of documents in the dataset.
-Once the training is completed, the model will be saved in the `model_export/effnet` directory.
+As expected, the duration of entire the process will increase with an increase in the number of documents in the dataset.

 ## Setting up